Gold Price Calculator India

 Quick Reference: Gold Value by Weight

-Indicative pure gold value (no making charges, no GST) at recent April 2026 rates - 24K at Rs 15,300/g, 22K at Rs 14,000/g.
-Actual rates are revised twice daily by IBJA at 11 AM and 4:30 PM IST and vary by city.
+Indicative pure gold value (no making charges, no GST) at illustrative June 2026 rates - 24K at Rs 15,600/g, 22K at Rs 14,300/g.
+These are sample values, not a live feed: actual rates are revised twice daily by IBJA at 11 AM and 4:30 PM IST and vary by city.
 Use the calculator above with today's rate from your jeweller for the precise figure.

-Add making charges (3-25% of gold value) and applicable GST to get the final jewellery price.
-Formula: Total = (weight x rate per gram x purity) + making + wastage + 3% GST on gold + 5% GST on making.
+Add making charges (3-25% of gold value), wastage and 3% GST to get the final jewellery price.
+Formula: Total = [(weight x rate per gram x purity) + making + wastage] x 1.03.
+Retail jewellery is a composite supply taxed at 3% on the whole value; the 5% GST rate applies only to standalone job-work or repair.

 1 Tola = 11.664 grams